Please note: Operations of the Volunteer Referal Service are subject to change in line with COVID-19 regulations.

-The main function of The Centre for Volunteering’s Volunteer Referral Service (VRS) is to assist not-for-profit organisations in finding suitable, high-quality volunteers.
-The VRS team will work closely with you to better understand and meet your needs.
-Please feel free to contact the VRS to discuss this service with you.
+The Centre for Volunteering’s Volunteer Referral Service (VRS) assists not-for-profit organisations to find suitable, high-quality volunteers.
+The VRS team will work closely with you to understand and meet your organisation’s needs.

 Listing a volunteer job with the VRS?

 You can list a volunteer vacancy with the VRS online by submitting a job description form.
 All the information provided will be processed and the role will be advertised online.
 Prospective volunteers can then express interest in your role and register with the VRS.